Black Bean Butternut Squash Chili is a hearty meatless dish, with all the flavor of a traditional chili. It’s thick, delicious, and simple to prepare!

 Hope you enjoy a nice hot bowl of this delicious black bean butternut squash chili.
 The black beans and butternut squash provide a nice dose of fiber, which helps to fill the old tummy up!
 Plus, it really does taste wonderful, and I am confident you will really enjoy it.

 Hope you have the opportunity to try this recipe for yummy, meatless chili.
+You might also enjoy my recipe for Tasty Turkey Chili.
 Thank you so much for stopping by.
 I hope you will come by for a visit again.
 Take care, and have a great day!

 Looking For More MEATLESS MEALS?